 What is a Curator?

 Borrowed from Latin cūrātor “one who looks after, superintendent, guardian,” from cūrāre “to watch over, attend” + -tor, agent suffix.
-Curators are responsible for assembling, cataloguing, managing and presenting/displaying artistic and cultural collections.
+Curators are responsible for assembling, cataloging, managing, and presenting/displaying artistic and cultural collections.

-And with that, we begin our on-going series of incredible EAST coast collections – each with a specific theme – always with the goal of showcasing what Atlantic Canada has to offer.
+And with that, we continue our on-going series of incredible EAST coast collections – each with a specific theme – always with the goal of showcasing what Atlantic Canada has to offer.

 We’ll put the call out and ask you to tag us when you’ve got something to add to our collection – we’ll share everything, feature our favourites and with your help we’ll show the world just how much there is to love here on Canada’s East Coast!

-But we leaf-lookers won’t stop there – we want to see it all – from jewelry and paintings, plates to pottery to wallpaper patterns and well – if it incorporates a leaf – you better be-leave we want to include it in our collection!
+But we pumpkin-peekers won’t stop there – we want to see it all – from jewelry and paintings, plates to pottery to sweet signs and well – if it incorporates a pumpkin – we’d be pumped to include it in our collection!

-Indeed – we’re on the look out for LEAVES… so please Show us Yours!!!
+Indeed – we’re patrolling for pumpkins… so please Show us Yours!!!

 Be sure to tag us on your posts using #EastCoastCurator – and FOLLOW US ON INSTAGRAM TO KEEP UP WITH OUR COLLECTIONS!!!